zoodor/devops-in-practice-workshop/INSTRUCTIONS.md

 * Initialize helm to deploy charts to our GKE cluster
 * Install and configure GoCD chart to use elastic agents
-* Create the "PetClinic" pipeline, with a single "test" stage containing a single "build-and-publish" job that will compile, test, package the `jar`, build a docker image, and publish it to GCR
+* Create the "PetClinic" pipeline, with a single "commit" stage containing a single "build-and-publish" job that will compile, test, package the `jar`, build a docker image, and publish it to GCR